Lightning-AI/LitServe/README.md

         top_k: Optional[int] = None,
         eos_id: Optional[int] = None,
     ) -> torch.Tensor:
-        """Takes a conditioning sequence (prompt) as input and continues to generate as many tokens as requested.

-        The implementation of this function is modified from A. Karpathy's nanoGPT.

-        Args:
-            model: The model to use.
-            prompt: Tensor of shape (T) with indices of the prompt sequence.
-            max_returned_tokens: The maximum number of tokens to return (given plus generated).
-            temperature: Scales the predicted logits by 1 / temperature.
-            top_k: If specified, only sample among the tokens with the k highest probabilities.
-            eos_id: If specified, stop generating any more token once the <eos> token is triggered.
-        """
         T = prompt.size(0)
         assert max_returned_tokens > T
         if model.max_seq_length < max_returned_tokens - 1:
-            # rolling the kv cache based on the `input_pos` value would be necessary.
-However, doing so would introduce a
-            # data dependency on the `input_pos` tensor and impact model compilation.
-Since this setting is uncommon, we do
-            # not support it to avoid negatively impacting the overall speed
             raise NotImplementedError(
                 f"max_seq_length {model.max_seq_length} needs to be >= {max_returned_tokens - 1}"
             )